-iv) Impairment of investments debt securities
+(v) ECL / Impairment of investments in debt securities

-Assessment of whether credit risk on the financial asset has increased significantly since initial recognition and incorporation of forward-looking information in the measurement of ECL.
-Refer to note 4(b)(v) Inputs, assumptions and techniques used for estimating impairment of financial assets for more information.
+Assessment of whether credit risk on the financial asset has increased significantly since initial recognition and incorporation of forward-looking information in the measurement of ECL / impairment.
+Refer to note 4(b)(v) Inputs, assumptions and techniques used for estimating ECL / impairment of financial assets for more information.

-v) Going concern
+(vi) Going concern